 It should be noted that the ceiling brackets should be installed at least 2.5″ away from the wall.
 This allows room to tighten the rectangular nuts.

 Once the layout was complete and the pilot holes were drilled, it was time to mount the hardware.

-The lag bolts were pretty tough to install with the recommended 1/2″ socket wrench.
-So I opted to use an impact drill for most of that portion of the installation.
+The lag bolts were tough to install with the recommended 1/2″ socket wrench.
+So I opted to use an impact drill for most of the installation.
 There was an issue with one of the bolts, breaking off near the threads.

 Thankfully, they included an extra bolt with the hardware.
 The rest of the bolts went in with no issues.

 Once the ceiling brackets were installed, the vertical corner supports were next.

 The only other hiccup during my Gladiator overhead storage installation was entirely my fault.
 I didn’t pay close enough attention to the diagram.
 I ended up installing the lower supports where the upper supports should have been.

 That was an easy fix, though.
 The vertical pieces attached very easily to the ceiling brackets.